 How to Make Hammerhead Shark Cookies with a Video

-Hammerhead Shark Cookies are really interesting creatures.
-Did you know that there are nine different species of Hammerheads sharks?
+Hammerhead Shark Cookies are really interesting because there are nine species of hammerhead sharks.
+The great hammerhead is the largest, and typically measures about 13 feet long and weighs about 500 pounds.
 Did you know that they live on average 25 to 35 years?
 That’s pretty interesting to me!

-Shark week 2017 has showed a lot of videos about Hammerheads sharks this year so I thought it would be appropriate to share a few fun Hammerhead shark cookies with ya.
+Shark week 2017 has shown a lot of videos about Hammerheads sharks this year so I thought it would be appropriate to share a few fun Hammerhead shark cookies with ya.

 Look at that face!
 Who doesn’t love a good Hammerhead?